 Want to know more about Lifeline?

 Somewhere in Australia there is a new call to Lifeline every minute.
-People call Lifeline’s 24 hour crisis support service 13 11 14 about many things including:
+People call Lifeline’s 24 hour crisis line 13 11 14 about:

 - Abuse and trauma